jameshfisher/jameshfisher.com/_posts/2017-01-05-error-urls.md

 ---
-title: Error URLs (addressable errors)
+title: "Error URLs (addressable errors)"
 ---

 When printing an error, we _sometimes_ include an error code.
 For example: